The Cadets (group): Career

 Modern came up with the name The Cadets, and the group released their first single, "Don't Be Angry"/"I Cry".
 Collins led the A side while Taylor led the flip side.
 The group followed with several more singles.
 One of them was slated to be a cover of The Feathers' "Why Don't You Write Me?"
 Modern worried that this single may compete with "Don't Be Angry", so it was recorded on their subsidiary label, RPM Records, and was credited to "The Jacks".
 Davis led "Why Don't You Write Me?", and the flip side, "Smack Dab in the Middle", was led by Jones.

 Many more singles followed, with the five recording as The Cadets on Modern, and "The Jacks" on RPM.
-McCraw left at the end of the year, and was replaced by Pete Fox (spelled Foxx).
+McCraw left at the end of the year, and was replaced by Pete Foxx.
 The group signed up to the Buck Ram management agency in March 1956, and continued churning out singles.
 A few months later, Taylor left to pursue a solo career.

 He was replaced for one session by Prentice Moreland.
 This particular session was instrumental, however.
 It was the recording of "Stranded in the Jungle", a cover of an already popular tune by The Jay Hawks.
 The song was spoken by Dub, with a duet refrain by Davis and Collins.
 The flip side, "I Want You", was led by Jones.
 It was Moreland who delivered the line, "Great Googa Mooga!
 Lemme outta here!" in "Stranded in the Jungle."
 Following that session, Davis, Collins, Jones, and Foxx continued as a quartet.